Resources for Businesses

 In response to current difficulties local business face, the City of Biddeford Planning and Development Department is offering the CDBG Job Retention Program.
 This program will make forgivable loans of up to $12,500 to businesses located in Biddeford that can create or retain jobs for low-to-moderate income individuals.

 Applications for the program were due on Monday, June 22, 2020.
 The Planning and Development Department is now in the process of reviewing applications.

-NEW: Heart of Biddeford’s "Design for Distance" Program
+Heart of Biddeford’s "Design for Distance" Program

 Businesses need to constantly adapt to COVID-19 related challenges.
 It can be challenging to figure out how to re-design a space to meet safety guidelines.
 Now, businesses in Biddeford are allowed to creatively add exterior dining.
 However, many restaurateurs do not have the design experience to create an aesthetically pleasing design change with a short time turn-around.